Write & Roam travels to the Buddhist Kingdom of Bhutan,

 This, my fourth time in Bhutan, is a journey designed to get the most out of the trip but at a relaxed pace.
 We will spend multiple nights at most places so you won’t be packing and unpacking all the time.
 Settle in, take walks, easy hikes, visit to monasteries, and festivals.
 Soak in hot mineral water.
 See the monkeys in the trees and the spectacular flora and fauna.
 We’ll fly over spectacular Himalayan mountain ranges.
 And write.
 Most days we will have two hours of guided writing, wincluding meditation and prompts.
 With no distractions, no goals, and no pressure, you will find your voice.
 And you will hear the voices of others.
 Learn more here in this 60 Minutes piece on Bhutan from last summer: https://www.youtube.com/watch?v=7g_t1lzn-1A

-COST: $6589 for a shared room.
-The final payment is due by February 1, 2026.
+COST: $6289 for a shared room.
+The final payment is due by January 1, 2026.
 Payment plans can be made if needed.
 Please see below what is included and what is not included inthe price.
-Add $480 for a single room upgrade.
+Add $480 for a SINGLE ROOM upgrade for a total of $6789.

 An $850 partially refundable deposit will hold your place.
 Credit Card payments include a 4% processing fee.
 You can pay via Venmo to susan-weis-bohlen (last for of cell are 2096); Zelle: 4109792096; PayPal using Send Friends Money option to susanweisbohlen@gmail.com; or check to Breathe Books, 20 Clarks Lane, Reisterstown, Md 21136.